 The nut itself was first discovered (at least among Europeans) by Allan Cunningham in 1828, but it took another 29 years for it to be named.
 It was named by Ferdinand von Mueller, a German-Australian Chemist and botanist, after his good friend John Macadam.
 In 1882 the trees were cultivated in Hawaii to help protect sugar cane, but they didn’t come into agricultural cultivation until 1888.
 From there it has consistently exploded into popularity, and has become a mainstay of the nut industry.

-How to Celebrate Macadamia Nut Day
+How to celebrate National Macadamia Nut Day

 We suggest getting yourself a big old container of roasted macadamia nuts and snacking away as a solid and healthy start to your celebrations.
 Then you can take the time to indulge in as many white chocolate macadamia nuts as you can consume.
-Take no shame, we know there’s nothing in the world that makes Macadamia Nut Day a joy to experience than reveling in the gluttonous consumption of mass quantities of white chocolate macadamia nut cookies.
+Take no shame, we know there’s nothing in the world that makes National Macadamia Nut Day a joy to experience than reveling in the gluttonous consumption of mass quantities of white chocolate macadamia nut cookies.
 If you’re really feeling adventurous, make some yourself!